Agent-Banks/roshambo/README.md

       Modify your game to allow the extra options!
 - [x] Have fun with the CSS by adding colors, animations, and effects to make the game more enjoyable

-### Part 3

-- [x] Find at least THREE codewar you have not completed from our daily warmups and complete them.
-If you don't have THREE incomplete codewar warmups, find some new ones to tackle.
-I encourage for those who want an extra level of challenge, just let me know which codewar you are solving.
-- [x] For each, copy your solution into a gist:  See https://gist.gitub.com and include those links in your homework comment.

-### Adventure Mode

-- [ ] Your game is currently only 1 vs 1, add the ability to add more computer or users players to the game